dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 * Since `analysisOption` is not explicitly specified in the following code, the function `StSignificanceTesting` performs all three analyses: `RRRC`, `FRRC` and `RRFC`.
 * Likewise, the significance level of the test, also an argument, `alpha`, defaults to 0.05.
 * The code below applies `StSignificanceTesting()` and saves the returned object to `st1`.
-* The first member of this object, a  `list` object named `FOMs`, is then displayed.
+* The first member of this object, a  `list` named `FOMs`, is then displayed.
 * `FOMs` contains three data frames:
     + `FOMS$foms`, the figures of merit for each treatment and reader,
     + `FOMS$trtMeans`, the figures of merit for each treatment averaged over readers, and
     + `FOMS$trtMeanDiffs`, the inter-treatment difference figures of merit averaged over readers.
 The difference is always the first treatment minus the second, etc., in this example, `trt0` minus `trt1`.

 ```r